Djokovic suffers 'weird' loss to qualifier at Indian Wells

 The tournament also lost Japan’s Kei Nishikori, who withdrew through illness.

-Reporting by Andrew Both in Cary, North Carolina; Additional reporting by Gene Cherry
+Reporting by Andrew Both in Cary, North Carolina; Additional reporting by Gene Cherry; Editing by Peter Rutherford